betty-cracker-recipes/BC-Recipes/BC-Recipes/README.md

 5. Commit the change with `git commit -m "intial commit"` and press `enter`
 6. Use the steps provided by github to push an existing repository from the command line
     ```
       git remote add origin https://github.com/betty-cracker-recipes/BC-Recipes.git
       git branch -M main
       git push -u origin main
     ```
 ### Local Development
 ```
  yarn start
 ```
 To test changes without pushing them to the git repository or deploying them to the live site this command can be used.

-It will open a local host window in your browser which runs the site and allows you to view change in real time without committing them.
+It will open a window in your browser which runs the site locally and allows you to view change in real time without committing them.

 ### Github Pages Deployment
 ```